Estate Planning

 Tell me the meaning of irrevocable trust?
 What is an irrevocable trust?

-Irrevocable or unchangeable trusts are trusts that remain in existence and can't be change after they are created (although there are exceptions where the trust may be modified - with court approval - or terminated).
+Irrevocable or unchangeable trusts are trusts that remain in existence and can’t be change after they are created (although there are exceptions where the trust may be modified - with court approval - or terminated).
+One specific type of irrevocable trust is an irrevocable life insurance trust, which can help in estate tax reduction and asset protection.

 When creating an irrevocable trust, the grantor transfers property in trust and ceased control over the properties and trust.
 In addition, irrevocable trusts are not allowed in any state where there is no beneficiary’s consent to change or terminate the Trusts, which is not the case in Arizona.